 Contact Our Firm

-We would be glad to help if you want to prepare yourself for possible long-term care costs.
-To set up a case evaluation, send us a message through this page: Warren NJ Elder Law Attorneys.
+We would be glad to help if you want to prepare yourself for possible long-term care costs or learn more about how Medicaid may count assets in your specific situation.
+To set up a case evaluation, send us a message through through our contact page and our caring staff will help you.

 - Tailoring Estate Distributions: Logical Frameworks for Your Unique Situation - February 19, 2024